 - A debt-to-income ratio of 50% or less

 - 5% down payment if your credit score is 580 or higher

 - 10% down payment if your credit score is 500-579

-Rural communities aren’t usually what people think of on hearing the words New York.
+The USDA loan is a zero-down-payment loan available to anyone looking to buy a home in rural New York.
+Rural communities aren’t usually what people hear the words, New York.
 But the Empire State is home to many pristine rural areas.
-The USDA loan is a zero-down-payment loan available to anyone looking to buy a home in rural New York.
-But if the thought of living rural doesn’t appeal to you, then you can take heart in knowing that several suburban areas near NYC fall under the USDA’s definition of “rural” New York.
+But if the thought of living rural doesn’t appeal to you, you can take heart in knowing that several suburban areas near NYC fall under the USDA’s definition of “rural” New York.
 To qualify for this zero-down-payment loan, you must meet these eligibility requirements:

 - A credit score of at least 620

 - Your household income can’t exceed 115% of the median income of the area you chose to live in

 - Your debt-to-income ratio can’t be more than 29%, but this exact ratio may vary from one lender to another.